AGU 2025 - We’re hosting a session: GC11E Reducing Uncertainty and Operationalizing MMRV for Soil Carbon and Nitrous Oxide on Working Lands I (Oral)

 Speaker lineup (in order)

-- Mark Bradford (Yale) with EDF & Illinois collaborators Causal measure-and-remeasure: experimental design and transparent data to strengthen soil-carbon crediting.
+Mark Bradford (Yale) with EDF & Illinois collaborators

-- Negar Tafti (The Nature Conservancy) From framework to field: implementing MMRV across programs in the U.S., India, and Tanzania.
+Negar Tafti (The Nature Conservancy) From framework to field: implementing MMRV in agricultural carbon and natural climatee solutions at scale.

-- Stephen Ogle (CSU) with KIT & Aarhus University Reducing uncertainty in N₂O: process-based model ensembles within a Bayesian framework.
+Stephen Ogle (CSU) with KIT & Aarhus University Reducing uncertainty in N₂O emissions using a process-based model ensemble in a Bayesian framework.